 We know what you’re thinking.
 ‘Soap is clean!
 How could that possibly be causing me problems?’

 When soap mixes with mineral-heavy water, it creates soap scum.
 You’ve definitely seen it.
-It’s a white substances that adheres to your shower, bathtub, and yes – kitchen sink.
+It’s a white substance that adheres to your shower, bathtub, and yes – the kitchen sink.
 One sign you have mineral build-up is when your hot water is way too hot.

 3. Food Scraps

-If you do find yourself with a kitchen sink that won’t drain, there are a few things you can try before you call us.
+If you do find yourself with a kitchen sink that won’t drain, don’t get too stressed and make a mistake.
+If you do it incorrectly you could go from a clogged kitchen sink to standing water- but there are a few things you can try before you call us.

 1. Try a Plunger

-Remember: If you have a garburator, make sure it is unplugged before trying this or any other drain clearing methods.
+Remember: If you have a garbage disposal, make sure it is unplugged before trying this or any other drain clearing method.

 2. Use Baking Soda, Vinegar, and Boiling Water